 - Check in: 4pm

 - Check out: 10am

-Kitchen with electric cooker, fridge/freezer, microwave, dishwasher and washing machine
+Kitchen Area with electric cooker, fridge/freezer and microwave

 Notes: This is a non-smoking property.
 Mobile signal - good.
 Property is not suitable for children.

 Aylsham is an attractive, thriving historic market town situated on the River Bure in the heart of the Norfolk countryside, yet only a few miles from the coast at Cromer.
 Home to the Bure Valley Steam Railway and just a couple of miles from Blickling Hall and Felbrigg, two of the county's well known National Trust properties.
 Keys hold weekly auctions in their sale rooms which are definitely worth a visit.
 Marriott's Way is a super off-road cycle and walking path which follows the old railway line on the edge of the town.

 Long-term letsYou can let this property for between two to five months throughout the winter, which might help you out of a moving muddle or provide somewhere lovely to stay if you're working in Norfolk for a short while.